What is the Snowflake method, and did it work for me?

 And by Step five, you’ve written a page on each character, their back-story, their aims, their foibles, the lot.

-But really, in my experience, I only came up with Smith Owens’ (my top antagonist’s) aims after I thought of a house fire.
+But really, in my experience, I only came up with Smith Owens’ (my top antagonist’s) aims, somewhat later in the process, after I thought of the climax of Book 1.

-Up to now, I hadn’t actually thought of a good reason he should be pursuing her family.
-But now I had it.
 Suppose the thing he was *really* after was less of a person and more of a thing?
 Suppose the long chase, and it’s continuance into the sequel, was because he was after treasure?
-One rumoured to be in her family-line, and therefore, their property? 😃 A treasure he thought he owned?
+One rumoured to be in my main character’s family-line, and therefore, a treasure he — wrongly — believes he owns?

 And then, I finally had my Antagonist’s back-story.